near/pagoda-console/backend/README.md

 ### Update models

-Whenever models are changed, a new Prisma client must be generated
+Whenever models are changed,even locally, a new Prisma client must be generated

 ```
 npx prisma generate